spatialos/gdk-for-unity/docs/reference/glossary.md

 ## Persistence

-Persistence is a SpatialOS [component](#spatialos-component) in the standard [schema](#schema) library.
-It’s optional, but all SpatialOS [entities](#spatialos-entity) that you want to persist in the [world](#spatialos-world) must have this component.
-Persistence means that entities are saved into [snapshots](#snapshot).
+This is a [SpatialOS component](#spatialos-component) that denotes whether an entity will be saved into a snapshot.
+If this component is present on an entity, the entity will be captured in a [snapshot](#snapshot).
+If it is not present, it will not be captured,

-If an entity doesn’t have this component, it won’t be captured in snapshots.
+Not all entities belong in a snapshot.
 For example, you probably don’t want the entities associated with players to be saved into a snapshot you take of a deployment, because the players won’t be connected when you restart the deployment.

 ## Position